-The proposed rule defines "secure electronic disease surveillance system" as the secure electronic data transmission system maintained by the Department to submit notifications, case reports, and outbreak reports under this chapter.
+The proposed rule defines "secure electronic disease surveillance system" as the secure electronic data transmission system maintained by the Department to submit notifications, case reports, laboratory reports, investigation reports, and outbreak reports under this chapter.

 All other amendments to the proposed rule are editorial only, clarifying the rule without changing its effect, and are not considered significant under RCW 34.05.328.